wandyezj/Random/writings/thoughts/api_design_accessibility_principles.md

 Why:

 * Poor APIs are difficult to program with and often require additional code to be written
-* poor APIs are harder to understand and more difficult to work with than good ones
+* Poor APIs are harder to understand and more difficult to work with than good ones
 * Poor APIs often require not only extra code, but also more complex code that provides more places where bugs can hide
 * Poor APIs Increase the cost to develop software
     * Time to Understand